rfhb/ctrdata/README.md

 * Does not yet work on MS Windows, see Issues below.

+* So far, no attempts are made to harmonise and map field names between different registers, such as by using standardised identifiers.

+* So far, no efforts were made to type variables; they are all strings (`2L` in mongo).

 Key features:

 * Protocol-related information on clinical trials is retrieved from online sources, transformed and stored in a document-centric database (mongo).